zelvid/pealent/README.md

 #### Adding ingredients that co-opt the off flavors of pea protein

-The idea is to fool your tastebuds into perceiving the bad flavors of peas as parts of other ingredients which can pull off having those flavors.
+The idea is to fool your tasting mechanisms into perceiving the bad flavors of peas as parts of other ingredients which can pull off having those flavors.

  - **Hemp protein** has a grassy, nutty taste.
  - **Peanut flour** is very nutty and beany.
  - **Cocoa powder** is bitter.

-#### Menthol to anaesthetize tastebuds
+#### Menthol to anesthetize tastebuds

 This is really the [secret weapon][7].
 It can't taste bad if you can't taste it at all.

+The goal is to use just enough menthol to disrupt your tastebuds but below the threshold where you can actually taste the menthol.
+Menthol itself [is bitter][9].
+We don't want a minty/menthol-flavored meal replacement.

 #### Sucralose (sweetness) to block bitterness

 Sucralose is preferable to regular table sugar not because of health/nutrition concerns but because sugar is not nearly as sweet as an equivalent weight of sucralose.
-The amount of sugar to replace even a tiny amount of sucralose would exceed the upper limit on solubility.
+The amount of sugar to replace even a tiny amount of sucralose would be too much to even dissolve.

 ## On maltodextrin and sugar